foerstj/wowh/README.md

 # WOWH remaster

-The original 3rd-party WOWH map, remastered.\
+The original 3rd-party WOWH map for vanilla DS1, remastered.\
 WOWH means World of Warriors of Hell.
 Warriors of Hell was a German guild of Diablo II players.

 ## What I did (remaster)